NovaGL/HarmonyHubControl/README.txt

 HarmonyHubControl
 =========

-A Qt-based C++ executable to control the Logitech Harmony Hub/Link without need of the Logitech Harmony App or Remote.
+A C++ executable to control the Logitech Harmony Hub/Link without need of the Logitech Harmony App or Remote.

 HarmonyHubControl was developed using the pyharmony library as a guide.
-It was written in C++ using Qt to allow simpler packaging than pyharmony and to reduce the number of dependencies.
+It was originally written in C++ using Qt to allow simpler packaging than pyharmony and to reduce the number of dependencies.
+Subsequently, the Qt dependency was removed so that it is now only dependent on BSD sockets.

+The code has been compiled and tested on both Microsoft Windows (using Visual Studio 2010) and Ubuntu 10.0.
+The code has also been cross-compiled to OpenWRT (backfire) and tested on Vera2 and VeraLite home automation controllers.

 HarmonyHubControl was developed particularly to ease Harmony Hub/Link integration within home automation systems.